CDC Director Tom Frieden will offer his assessment of the Ebola outbreak on “New Day” at 7:22 a.m. ET.

 Mapp will make “a small amount of the drug for early stage clinical safety studies and nonclinical studies” to gauge how the drug works on people, the HHS department said in a news release.
 The various new steps “will contribute to increasing the amount of product potentially available to treat patients with Ebola.”

-Last month, the FDA modified the hold to a "partial clinical hold."
-In effect, this means that Tekmira could be allowed to give the drug to doctors or hospitals that request it, on an emergency basis.
-There's no indication that the company has received any such requests.
+Last week, the FDA modified the hold to a “partial clinical hold.”
+In effect, this means that Tekmira could potentially be allowed to give the drug to doctors or hospitals who request it, on an emergency basis.
+There’s no indication that the company has received any such requests.

-The vaccine going into trials this week is based on an adenovirus -- a type of cold virus -- that's found in chimpanzees.
-The virus delivers genetic material derived from two species of Ebola virus, including the Zaire strain that's responsible for the current outbreak.
+The vaccine going into trials next week is based on an adenovirus – a type of cold virus – that’s found in chimpanzees.
+The virus delivers genetic material derived from two species of Ebola virus, including the Zaire strain that’s responsible for the current outbreak.
 Those genes are meant to trigger the development of antibodies in the person who receives the vaccine, antibodies that can specifically defend against Ebola.

-Another trial, using a version of the GSK/NIAID vaccine that uses only the Zaire strain of Ebola, will be launched in October, the NIH said.
+Another trial, using a version of the GSK/NIAID vaccine that uses only the Zaire strain of Ebola, will be launched in October, according to the NIH.

 If it’s approved for widespread use, the first priority will be to give the vaccine to health care workers or lab workers who are fighting the spread of the virus, Fauci said.
 It will then be considered for people in the communities where outbreaks occur.